-The staff includes four physicians who are certified by the American Board of Allergy and Immunology and a nurse practitioner who specializes in Allergy, Asthma and Immunology.
-The team also includes physicians who specialize in asthma care and three nurses who are trained to provide allergen avoidance education, perform allergy skin testing and administer allergy immunotherapy and anti-IgE therapy (Xolair).
-Both Dr. Center and Dr. Hollingsworth have been listed in Boston Consumers’ Checkbook and in Best Doctors in America.
+The staff includes physicians certified by the American Board of Allergy and Immunology and nurse practitioners specialized in Allergy, Asthma and Immunology.
+The team also includes physicians who specialize in asthma care and nurses who are trained to provide allergen avoidance education, perform allergy skin testing, administer allergy immunotherapy, and tailor management with anti-IgE or other biologics.

 Patients have an initial meeting with an allergy specialist to review their medical history, results of previous allergy testing, if any, and physical examination.
 Further testing frequently includes allergy skin testing, blood tests, rhinolaryngoscopy and sinus computed tomography.

 - Diagnosis and management of seasonal and perennial nasal and ocular symptoms due to allergies, nasal polyps, vasomotor rhinitis, and chronic sinusitis.

 - Evaluation and treatment of patients with stinging insect (Hymenoptera) venom anaphylaxis

 - Venom skin testing